lab42open-team/deco/README.md

 The option `density` refers to the pixels of the image and `quality 100` is set to make sure that 100% of the quality is maintained upon transformation.

+#### Caution for large pdf files

-Caution: if the pdf file has more than 50 pages ImageMagick creates huge tmp files.
+if the pdf file has more than 50 pages ImageMagick creates huge tmp files.
 If you handle these files see [these instructions](https://imagemagick.org/script/command-line-options.php#limit) to limit available resourses.

+After the png convertion we run tesseract for each of these images.

 ```
 for f in *.png; do tesseract -l eng $f ${f%".png"}; done